Category Archives: Belgian Royals

 Louise-Marie’s actual deathbed; “Reine Marie Louise de Belgique” by karel leermans – Own work.

-Louise-Marie had expressed a desire to be buried in Laeken in Brussels, Belgium.
+Louise-Marie expressed a desire to be buried in Laeken in Brussels, Belgium.
 Leopold had the Church of Our Lady of Laeken built in her memory.
-Louise-Marie was buried there and the crypt there has become the burial site for the Belgian royal family.
+Louise-Marie was buried there, and the crypt there has become the burial site for the Belgian royal family.
 Leopold survived her by nearly 15 years, dying on December 10, 1865, at the age of 74.
 King Leopold was buried in the Royal Crypt in the Church of Our Lady in Laeken, in Brussels, Belgium with his wife Queen Louise-Marie.

 Tomb of King Leopold I and Queen Louise-Marie; Photo Credit – Wikipedia